 Our asset repatriation specialists can provide essential, time-saving services to you, such as accurate date of death valuations on shareholdings (probate valuation), or provide an added assurance that shareholdings still exist and form part of the estate (probate valuation and verification).

-For probate purposes, you’ll need to obtain date of death valuations on any shareholdings.
+For probate (or Confirmation) purposes, you’ll need to obtain date of death valuations on any shareholdings.
 We can provide you with accurate and up-to-date valuations on shareholdings as at the date of death.
 This will then allow you to submit the correct figures to HMRC.

 If you are unsure whether a shareholding still exists, we can verify whether it can form part of the estate.
 If required, we can also confirm if any outstanding payments are due to the estate when we contact the share registrars to verify the shareholdings.
 In some cases, unclaimed dividends are missed, so we will ensure that any dividend cheques are collected in.